Change Manager: Definition, background, tips – How to lead change successfully

 Engage in dialog with your employees!

 This gives them the opportunity to express their concerns, wishes and issues.
 Such dialogs can take place in the context of workshops and meetings, for example.
 The intranet is also a suitable platform.
 However, something like a complaint box – whether analog or digital – is not enough!
-They need the opportunity for dialog, i.e. questions and answers.
+You need the opportunity for dialog, i.e. questions and answers.
 The more personal the communication, the better.

 Every change and every company needs its own forms of dialog.
 To name a few possible forms: